sogern/vertx-common-kotlin/README.md

 #### Verticles
 A list of Verticle class names.
 Each must be `enabled` in order to be started.<br/>
 The optional `config` parameter is up to you to define based on your application's needs.<br/>
-It is retrieved in the Verticle's `start` method thus:
+It is retrieved in your Verticle's `start` method thus:

 ```kotlin
 override fun start() {